scrollytelling/scrollytelling-video_controls/README.md

 # Scrollytelling::VideoControls

-Replace the built-in [Pageflow](https://github.com/codevise/pageflow) video controls with our version.
+Replace the built-in [Pageflow](https://github.com/codevise/pageflow) video controls with the [Scrollytelling](https://www.scrollytelling.io) version.
+Our version is much more minimal.

+Sadly the images are not retina and some control colors are hard coded.
+We left it like that, to deviate from Pageflow as less as possible.
+We hope we will be able to improve this in a new version.

 ## Hack Attack!